saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 **Rules** set the following:

 - `Advanced DNS filtering (experimental)`: Assign unique IP per DNS request.

 - `Prompt on blocklist updates`: This is for if you use Rethink's custom blocklists.

+- `Prevent DNS leaks`: When enabled, Rethink captures all packets on port 53 and forwards it to a user-set DNS endpoint.

 Leave all the `Advanced` defaults unless you plan on setting up a SOCKS5 proxy, in which case you will want to enable `Configure -> DNS -> Never proxy DNS`.

+---

+F-Droid Specific:

+- `Split DNS (experimental)`: Forward DNS queries from proxied apps to the proxy's DNS servers.

+- `Treat DNS rules as firewall rules (experimental)`: DNS blocking will be bypassed during resolution; the decision will be made at connection time.

+- Set `Use fallback DNS as bypass`: where it always uses your fallback DNS for bypassed apps, domains and IPs.

+- You can also set `Use System DNS for undelgated domains` which is generally safe to enable and useful if access to local network devices or custom internal domains is needed.

 ---